-In FY15, economic, environmental and social sustainability risks were incorporated into the Group's risk management framework.
-In FY16, this framework was further enhanced with the establishment of a Sustainability Risk Committee (SRC).
+Since 2015, economic, environmental and social sustainability risks were incorporated into the Group's risk management framework and in FY16, this framework was further enhanced with the establishment of a Sustainability Risk Committee.

-The SRC is a management committee comprising Brambles' Group Senior Vice President, Human Resources, Global Head of Sustainability and Group Vice President, Risk & Assurance and a cross section of senior Brambles corporate and business unit executives with relevant and applicable functional expertise.
-(For further information, please see the 2018 Corporate Governance Statement, Principle 7.
-Recognise and Manage Risk, available online.)
-This process has contributed to the identification of material sustainability topics for the 2018 Sustainability Review.
+The SRC is a management committee comprising Brambles' Group Senior Vice President, Human Resources, Global Head of Sustainability and Director of, Risk & and a cross section of senior Brambles corporate and business unit executives with relevant and applicable functional expertise.
+(For further information, please see the 2019 Corporate Governance